Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Model: Kicked coupled top

 In the quantum regime, the evolution of the system is given by the following Floquet operator:

 where $\mathbf{I.J}=\hat{I}_x\hat{J}_x+\hat{I}_y\hat{J}_y+\hat{I}_z\hat{J}_z$ The quantum version of the KCT is also non-integrable due to insufficient conservation laws.
-In the uncoupled representation, the elements of $\hat{U}$ can be written as follows:
+In the uncoupled representation, the elements of $U$ can be written as follows:

 where $C_{I, m_i;J, m_j}^{F, M}=\langle F, M|I, m_i;J, m_j\rangle$ denote Clebsch-Gordan coefficients.
-Similar to its classical counterpart, $\hat{U}$ also admits a decomposition into various invariant subspaces characterized by the quantum number $F_z$ --- $U=\oplus_{F_z}U_{F_z}$, where $F_z$ runs from $-2J$ to $2J$.
+Similar to its classical counterpart, $U$ also admits a decomposition into various invariant subspaces characterized by the quantum number $F_z$ --- $U=\oplus_{F_z}U_{F_z}$, where $F_z$ runs from $-2J$ to $2J$.
 As a result, $U_{m_1m_2, m_3m_4}=0$ whenever $|m_1+m_2|\neq|m_3+m_4|$.
 Moreover, the dimension of each subspace is related to $F_z$ as $d=2J+1-|F_z|$.

 An interesting feature of quantum chaos is its connections with random matrix theory (RMT).
-As the KCT is a time-periodic system, the time evolution is governed by a Floquet unitary.
 Dyson introduced three random unitary ensembles \cite{dyson1962threefold}, namely circular unitary ensemble (CUE), circular orthogonal ensemble (COE), and circular symplectic ensemble (CSE) based on their properties under time-reversal operation.
 If a system exhibits chaos in the classical limit ($\hbar \rightarrow 0$), the spectral statistics of its evolution align with one of the three random unitary ensembles.
 In the present case, we consider the generalized time-reversal operation and see that the system under study is invariant under the time-reversal operation.

 where $K$ is complex conjugation in the uncoupled product basis.
 Since both $\hat{I}_{y}$ and $\hat{J}_{y}$ change sign under conjugation, while the $x$ and $z$ components of the angular momentum remain unaffected,